B2.4 Represent and solve problems involving the addition and subtraction of whole numbers and decimal numbers, using estimation and algorithms.

 Students can then confirm their estimate using algorithms.
 Here are different strategies for adding two decimal numbers.

-To add the two quantities, each of the two numbers is represented with base ten material on a place value mat.
-By putting the material together, we obtain 3 units, 12 tenths, 9 hundredths and 6 thousandths.
-We gather 10 tenths which we exchange for 1 unit.
-We then have 4 units, 2 tenths, 9 hundredths and 6 thousandths, that is 4.296.
+To add the two quantities, each of the two numbers is represented with base ten blocks on a place value mat.
+By putting the blocks together, there are 3 ones, 12 tenths, 9 hundredths and 6 thousandths.
+Ten tenths can be exchanged for 1 one.
+We then have 4 ones, 2 tenths, 9 hundredths and 6 thousandths, that is 4.296.

 Addition Using a Number Line